mlewis7127/amazon-eks-guide-code/docs/3.eks-setup/auto-mode-overview.md

 ![Shared Responsibility Model](../static/shared-responsibility-model.jpg)

 ## Update kubectl
 Once the cluster is up and running, we can update our local Kubernetes client so that it can talk to the EKS cluster.
+The exact command to run will be output towards the bottom of the terminal after the

 ```shell
 aws eks update-kubeconfig --name <cluster-name> --region <region>